Arlington Elections 2021

 Arlington County Board, School Board, and State Government Shape Growth and Development!

-Elections will take place November 2 for Virginia Governor, Lt.
+Elections took place November 2 for Virginia Governor, Lt.
 Governor, Attorney General, and 45th, 47th, 48th, and 49th districts for the Virginia House of Delegates (all covering at least some part of Arlington), one seat for the Arlington County Board, and one seat for the Arlington School Board.
-More information about the November 2 elections is available here.
-Early Voting ends October 30.
-Here are the early vote locations and hours for your convenience:

 Question 1 — PARKS, FORESTRY AND NATURAL RESOURCES: